CallistoLabsNYC/samsa/README.md

 - Run `docker-compose up` to spin up a Redpanda cluster.

 ### Tests
 To run the tests, be sure to have the cluster running.
-Run `KAFKA_BROKERS=[your cluster url] KAFKA_TOPIC=[tester topic name] cargo test --tests --all-features -- --show-output --test-threads=1`
+Run `KAFKA_BROKERS=[your cluster url] cargo test --tests --all-features -- --show-output --test-threads=1`

 ## Resources
 - [Kafka Protocol Spec](https://kafka.apache.org/protocol.html)